labordynamicsinstitute/replicability-training-ciqss/README.md

 prior to Training
 ------

 Please have a look at the [list of tasks](https://labordynamicsinstitute.github.io/replicability-training-curriculum/pre-training.html) that should be accomplished before the first meeting.
+DO NOT FOLLOW THE CHECKLIST at that site.
+Use [this checklist instead](setup-checklist.md).

 ---